Smoking in South Korea: Smoke-free policies

 Between 2005 and 2010, the support for smoking bans increased.
 The number of smokers who supported total smoking bans in the indoor areas of workplaces doubled from 17.7% in 2005 to 34.4% in 2010.
 Furthermore, support for total smoke-free restaurants or bars doubled.
 Not only in public places but the percentage of smokers who implemented smoking bans in their private homes also significantly increased.
 Despite this increase, still 50% of Korean smokers reported smoking in their homes.

 Exposure to secondhand smoke (SHS) is also an issue that calls for smoke-free policies.
 A study found that 17.8% of Korean men and women are exposed to SHS in indoor workplace areas while 21.1% are exposed in public indoor areas.
 The dangers associated with secondhand smoke are well known among Korean smokers.
 The more they were aware of the harms of SHS, the more they were likely to support a total smoking ban in workplaces.

 South Korea enforced strict smoking bans in public places since July 2013, with fines of ₩100,000 won on any spotted smoker and up to ₩5 million won on shop owners not following the law.
 It is illegal to smoke in all bars and restaurants, cafes, internet cafes, government buildings, kindergartens, schools, universities, hospitals, youth facilities, libraries, children's playgrounds, private academies, subway or train stations and their platforms and underground pathways, large buildings, theaters, department stores or shopping malls, large hotels and highway rest areas.
-The strict bans came into force gradually beginning with a ban on places larger than 150 square meters in 2012, extended to 100 square meters in 2014, with a full-fledged complete nationwide ban on 1 January 2015.
+The strict bans came into force gradually beginning with a ban on places larger than 150 square metres in 2012, extended to 100 square metres in 2014, with a full-fledged complete nationwide ban on 1 January 2015.